Here is my list of my favourite famous artists’ names and their paintings around the world.

 4. Famous Paintings by Picasso – Cubism

-I couldn’t write a post titled famous paintings and Artists without mentioning Pablo Picasso.
-Especially because Picasso is one of the famous artists names that is so long that has to be mentioned.
+I couldn’t write a post about famous artists without mentioning Pablo Picasso.
+Especially because Picasso is one of the artist’s that is so long that has to be mentioned.

 Do you know that his full name is Pablo Diego Jose Santiago Francisco de Paula Juan Nepomuceno Crispin Crispiniano de los Remedios Cipriano de la Santisima Trinidad Ruiz Blasco y Picasso Lopez?